Great-Sun-Group/credex-core/docs/develop/developers_guide.md

 ## Continuous Improvement

-Consider the following improvements for the development process:
+Consider the following improvements for the development and deployment process:

 - Optimize Docker configurations for faster builds and more efficient resource usage
 - Implement more comprehensive testing procedures, including Docker-specific tests
 - Set up automated code quality checks and linting in the Docker environment
 - Explore ways to further align the Docker development environment with production settings
 - Optimize Codespaces and devcontainer configurations for faster startup and development experience
+- Enhance post-deployment verification steps
+- Implement automated rollback procedures for failed deployments

-By continuously improving the development process, you can enhance productivity and code quality in the credex-core application while ensuring consistency across different environments.
+By continuously improving the development and deployment processes, you can enhance productivity, code quality, and reliability in the credex-core application while ensuring consistency across different environments.